Get in Touch

 6. Management and implementation: the prototype will be tested in the organization before implementation.
 This is the most important step to ensure the success of the BPR model.

-Although both Jammer and Champy’s and Davenport’s processes are valid, it should be clarified that there is no exact methodology, unique to make BPR, or a model that fits all companies, depending on the type of company or the type of modification you want to make, you should or can use different tools that contribute to the objectives, among them are: Process Frameworks, Simulations, Process Mapping, Design Thinking, Benchmarking, Customer Journey Map and Lean Six Sigma Methodologies (DMAIC, SIPOC, Paretos).
-These tools contribute to the success of the BPR model under the two key factors: agile, effective and efficient work processes, coupled with total satisfaction in the customer experience.
+Although both Jammer and Champy’s and Davenport’s processes are valid.
+It should be clarified that there is no exact methodology to make BPR fits all companies.
+Depending on the type of company or the type of modification you want to make, you should or can use different tools that contribute to the objectives.
+Among them are: Process Frameworks, Simulations, Process Mapping, Design Thinking, Benchmarking, Customer Journey Map and Lean Six Sigma Methodologies (DMAIC, SIPOC, Paretos).
+These tools contribute to the success of the BPR model.
+Under the two key factors: agile, effective and efficient work processes, coupled with total satisfaction in the customer experience.

-In conclusion, it is clearly demonstrated that today’s business processes must be strongly influenced and supported by radical models such as BPR, an extreme solution to extreme problems.
-Organizations should not only focus their efforts on gaining market share, but also examine methodologies that contribute to their usefulness, that strengthen them and make them practical companies.
+In conclusion, it is demonstrated that today’s business processes must be strongly influenced by radical models such as BPR.
+An extreme solution to extreme problems.
+Organizations should not only focus their efforts on gaining market share.
+But also examine methodologies that contribute to their usefulness, that strengthen them and make them practical companies.

-BPR is one of the best suited to achieve business reinvention, operational cost reduction, improved customer experience and last but not least, what all companies are looking for in the market: profitability.
+BPR is one of the best suited to achieve business reinvention, operational cost reduction, improved customer experience.
+Last but not least, what all companies are looking for in the market: profitability.
 And with Interfaz you will find it.